webhooksite/docs/docs/custom-actions/action-types.md

 !!! warning
+    This action has been deprecated and can no longer be chosen.
 We recommend using the *Extract JSON* action as it supports creating multiple variables in one go, saving you from creating duplicate actions.

 This action runs a JSONPath query on the contents of a request.
 With it, you can extract any data from a JSON document and store it in a variable, which can then be used in a downstream action.